aarathimuppalla/airpollution_ld_study/README.md

-# Measurement Report:An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India
+# Measurement Report: An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India

 This repository contains code used in the study "An assessment of the impact of a nationwide lockdown on air pollution – a remote sensing perspective over India"